HueSamai/honey/README.md

 - v: verbose (log all stdout from test instances)
 - i: ignore errors (doesn't output honey errors)
 - d: dump (dumps files into honey/dump)
+- s: show (forces dump and shows the differences in your code with the output)

 ## Honey CLI
 Honey provides a simple CLI for testing.
 You can write scripts and then pipe it to honey to automatically run these tests.
 (This is what the basic testing example of honey does)